getsentry/sentry-java/docs/modules/android.rst

 An ``UncaughtExceptionHandler`` is configured so that crash events will be stored to disk and sent the next time the application is run.

+The ``AndroidEventBuilderHelper`` is enabled by default, which will automatically enrich events with data about the current state of the device, such as memory usage, storage usage, display resolution, connectivity, battery level, model, Android version, whether the device is rooted or not, etc.

 Installation
 ------------